 The game of Squash is a great upper and lower body workout, strengthening muscles and burning up to 800 calories per hour – perfect for older people who are looking to stay healthy.
-Remember, the NHS advise that older people looking for a more intense workout routine should aim for 75 minutes of vigorous aerobic activity, and strength exercises on two or more days a week that work the major muscles in their body.
+Remember, the NHS advises that older people looking for a more intense workout routine should aim for 75 minutes of vigorous aerobic activity, and strength exercises on two or more days a week that work the major muscles in their body.

-You’re constantly moving your body during a game of squash, chasing a ball which can reach speeds of up to 170mph in some games.
+You’re constantly moving your body during a game of squash, chasing a ball that can reach speeds of up to 170mph in some games.
 So, playing a game of squash can improve the following aspects of your health:

-- Cardiovascular – You’ll be running, leaping and diving for that ball.
+- Cardiovascular – You’ll be running, leaping, and diving for that ball.